1. General terms

-To the extent that the use of the agreed Service includes the use of third-party software, the use thereof may be subject to separate licence terms to be observed by the Customer.
+To the extent that the use of the agreed Service includes the use of Third-Party Software, the use thereof is subject to separate licence terms to be read, understood and observed by the Customer, cf. section 3.

 If the use of the agreed Service infringes any third-party rights, the Supplier must ensure that sufficient rights for the Customer's continued use of the Service are obtained at no additional cost to the Customer or alternatively replace the parts of the Service that infringe third-party rights with another similar service of the same overall quality and with the same general functionality.